gcordido/babylon-student-workshop/_posts/2022-01-06-step-three.md

 ### Sky

-The code below creates a black sky for the scene.
+To recreate a skybox, we can simply choose a color for our scene background.
+In this case we will use black.
 Add this snippet after the code for the **light**.

 ```javascript
     /**** Sky Color *****/